 Statewide Rent Control Explained

 In response to growing concern for affordable housing, California lawmakers passed new state-wide protections for tenants in 2019.
 The new law gives tenants in certain buildings both rent and eviction control.
-The new law, known as the “Tenant Protection Act” or AB 1482, imposes a state-wide cap on rent increases and eviction protections .
+The new law, known as the “Tenant Protection Act” or AB 1482, puts a state-wide limit on rent increases and also gives tenants eviction protections.
 The law became effective as of January 2020 and could impact the lives of millions of renters throughout the state.
 In this article we will explain how the law works and your rights as a tenant.

 How Does Rent Control Work?